 What makes this park extra special was the added amenity of a view.
 After hiking to the top of the trail, you can see the entire city of Kyoto.

 Red bean pastries are my new kryptonite.
 When walking around Kyoto, I would stop everything I was doing for the opportunity to consume one.

 While Kyoto street food isn’t nearly as cheap as some of the food you might find in Europe, it is still reasonable in comparison to restaurants.
-And it is SO delicious, as well as easy to find vegetarian options.
+And it is SO delicious.

 In addition to the red-bean-everything, we ate dumplings (fried rice balls covered in sweet/sour sauce), gold infused matcha, street corn, flavorful wine, and many, many ice cream cones.

 Go to a sake bar.